HL7/fhircast-docs/docs/events/userhibernate.md

 ## Workflow

-User temporarily suspended her session.
+User temporarily suspended their session.
 The user's session will eventually resume.

 Unlike most of FHIRcast events, `userhibernate` is a statically named event and therefore does not follow the `FHIR-resource`-`[open|close]` syntax.